Employment at the ROW Adventures Family of Companies

-When it was founded in 1979, ROW Adventures was a small company focused on multiday rafting trips.
+Founded in 1979, ROW started as a small company focused on multi-day wilderness rafting trips..
 As the decades have passed, we have grown into an award-winning adventure and active travel company with trips around the globe.
 We are organized under three brands:

 - ROW Adventures – Specializing in whitewater rafting, kayaking, canoeing, biking, fly fishing and hiking trips in the United States.
 Our core business, comprising 80% of our trips, is rafting.
 We operate on more Idaho rivers than any other outfitter and we are Idaho’s largest adventure travel company.
 In addition, we operate on five rivers in Oregon, three in Montana and one in Washington.